Bill Plympton: Later works

+In 2019, Plympton received the Pulcinella Career Award at Cartoons on the Bay in Turin, recognizing his career in independent animation.

+His 2021 short Demi's Panic, written by Danny Leonard and inspired by experiences of the COVID-19 pandemic, marked an unusually dramatic departure from Plympton's predominantly comic work.

-In 2020, Plympton released a Kickstarter for a new animated comedy western, Slide.
-The funding was successful, raising $60,000 from 400 backers.
-The film premiered at the 2023 Annecy International Animation Film Festival and was shown at several other film festivals through 2023 and 2024, though the film has yet to receive a wide release.
+In 2020, Plympton launched a Kickstarter campaign for a new animated musical western, Slide.
+The campaign raised approximately $60,000 from 400 backers.
+The film screened at the 2023 Annecy International Animation Film Festival and at other festivals during 2023 and 2024.
+Plympton's studio states that the production officially wrapped in late 2024.
+In November 2025, the film was released theatrically in France as Duel à Monte-Carlo del Norte.

-Plympton released a new animated short in 2024 called Duckville which had its world premiere at the 25th Woodstock Film Festival.
+In 2023, the National Cartoonists Society awarded Plympton the Milton Caniff Lifetime Achievement Award for his career as a cartoonist.

-In 2025, Plympton announced a new animated short entitled Whale 52 - Suite for Man, Boy, and Whale which had its New York premiere in September at the IFC Center in New York City as part of a multi-day Plympton retrospective produced by "Weird Al" Yankovic.
-It then played in October at the Woodstock Film Festival.
+In August 2025, Plympton announced a new animated short entitled Whale 52 - Suite for Man, Boy, and Whale, which had its New York premiere the following month at the IFC Center during a multi-day Plympton retrospective presented by "Weird Al" Yankovic.
+Another Plympton short, Duckville, also had its New York premiere during the retrospective.
+Whale 52 subsequently screened at the 2025 Woodstock Film Festival and was among the animated shorts that qualified for consideration for the Academy Award for Best Animated Short Film.
+Although it was not nominated for an Academy Award, in February 2026 Whale 52 received the Crystal Bear for Best Short Film at the Berlin International Film Festival.

+In April 2026, Plympton received the Romics d'Oro at the 36th edition of Romics in Rome, in recognition of his career in independent animation.

 Technique

-By sometimes alternate the same drawings back and forth, it creates a shimmering effect that makes it look like the images are pulsating.
+By sometimes alternating the same drawings back and forth, it creates a shimmering effect, known in animation as a 'boil', that makes it look like the images are pulsating.

 Legacy

 A collection of more than 180 Plympton items is held at the Academy Film Archive.
 The archive has preserved Plympton's films such as Your Face, The Tune, Guard Dog, and The Cow Who Wanted to Be a Hamburger.

 His films have featured in the Animation Show of Shows including Your Face, Guard Dog, Eat (2001), The Fan and the Flower (2005), and Santa: The Fascist Years (2009).

+On June 1, 2026, Plympton was inducted into the Animation Hall of Fame.

 Personal life

 On December 23, 2011, Plympton married animator/artist/illustrator Sandrine Flament.
-Their son was born in September 2012.
+Their son, Lucas, was born in September 2012.